coolcornucopia/python-hide-secrets-in-photos/README.md

 - [ ] Add more ideas (hidden b&w photos in lower bits of the photo, ...)
 - [X] Better explain how to add a clue photo-based overlay on top of the photo
 - [ ] Add an example of partly xor content
+- [ ] Try xor180 encoding in jpg as output to check the jpg quality impact on the decode operation

 ## Any questions or comments are welcome :bird: